fernandoem88/mansory/README.md

 - **Breakpoints** dynamically adjust the number of columns for optimal viewing on different screen sizes.
 - **Virtualization** ensures only visible items are fully rendered, reducing memory usage.
 - **Offset Adjustment** allows for fine-tuning row heights, offering design flexibility.

----

-This project serves as an excellent example of combining modern CSS techniques with React for creating efficient and visually appealing UI components.
-Happy coding! 🚀